 SKU rationalization refers to the process of determining whether certain products should be continued in the effort of reducing the total number of items to reduce the complexity of the business operation.

-The bottom line is that using an advanced planning and scheduling software will help you determine which products are more profitable for your business while simultaneously allowing you to generate more accurate forecasts and handle more SKUs during the production planning process.
+The bottom line is that using advanced planning and scheduling software will help you determine which products are more profitable for your business while simultaneously allowing you to generate more accurate forecasts and handle more SKUs during the production planning process.

 With PlanetTogether APS you can: